complete list of Febooti Command line email parameters

 -UF

 Take value from a text file.
-This parameter can be used with any other parameter.
+This argument can be used with any other parameter.

 -CONFIG